 It’s a timely tale, too; with the growth in consumer-grade virtual reality hardware and a variety of companies exploring the possibilities of augmented or mixed reality, Our World is Ended offers an intriguing exploration of both the pleasures and pitfalls of such technology.

 Continue reading Our World is Ended: Worlds Apart

 A common theme explored throughout the visual novel medium in general is the idea of people not being quite what they appear at first glance.

 The reason for this is mostly a practical one: the very nature of the visual novel medium makes deep dives into multifaceted, layered characters a viable thing for creators to explore.
 Enthusiasts of visual novels are already accustomed to the medium’s slow pace and relatively limited interactivity compared to games with a stronger emphasis on their mechanical components, so writers and developers are more than happy to allow us the opportunity to get to know the main cast extremely intimately.

 That doesn’t mean those first impressions the characters set don’t matter, mind you.
-On the contrary, they are extremely important for setting expectations and giving you an idea of what to expect — and then, in some cases, subverting rather than confirming those expectations.
+On the contrary, they are extremely important for setting expectations as to how those characters will behave and interact — and then, in some cases, subverting rather than confirming those expectations.
 Let’s take a look at how Our World is Ended’s cast presents itself in the early hours of the game as the narrative is getting underway.

 Continue reading Our World is Ended: First Impressions are Lasting Impressions